bzhanggg/mlir-playground/README.md

 export PATH="/mydeps/llvm-project/build/bin:$PATH"
 ```

 You can check that the correct binaries are being used by running `which mlir-opt`.
-For Mac with a homebrew install, the path should be prefixed with `/opt/homebrew/`.
 For Cloudlab users, `which mlir-opt` should be prefixed with `/mydeps/`.

+## Testing